NotsoanoNimus/CrOwS/README.md

 In my mind, while I'm trying to avoid being *NIX-like, I sort of conceptualized a Tails+Kali hybrid system but with direct and full control in a different flavor.

-Truthfully, I skipped plenty of work with boot sectors and system initialization because several educational, secure, and/or featured solutions already exist to do the same thing.
-I don't have an interest in Legacy BIOS, but I _do_ have an interest in UEFI (though both are supported here).
+~~Truthfully, I skipped plenty of work with boot sectors and system initialization because several educational, secure, and/or featured solutions already exist to do the same thing.
+I don't have an interest in Legacy BIOS, but I _do_ have an interest in UEFI (though both are supported here).~~

+The above statement has been retracted on account of spending the first month of project development on the encrypted image loader for UEFI and Legacy boots. 😎